by Robin McMeeking

 In the structuring of the Constitution they did everything they could to prevent giving any person or political body concentrated power by segregating the power into three branches, the Executive, a Legislative branch that they split in two (the House of Representatives and the Senate) and the Judiciary.
 In addition, they specified different elective periods for these branches; Representatives two years, President four years, and Senators six years.
 The shorter period was intended to heighten the responsiveness of the House to the immediate concerns of their constituents, while the longer Senate term was intended to insulate the Senators from short term trends and promote a more deliberate long term view of issues.

 Furthermore, additional provisions were intended to prevent the federal government from usurping “states rights”.
 The states had been self governing for over a hundred years and they liked it that way.
-Smaller states feared that their political concerns would be lost amongst the concerns of the much larger states.
+Smaller states feared that their political concerns would be lost among the concerns of the much larger states.
 So, while Congressional representation was to be based on state population, each state would have two Senators.
 Additionally, Representatives were to be elected by the general population, but Senators were to be selected by their state legislatures.
 The President was to be elected by a group of people known as the Electoral College.
 Each state had as many members in the college as its total of Representatives and Senators.
 Electoral College members were selected by state legislatures.
 This structure indicates that the founders considered the federal government’s domestic responsibility to be primarily managing the relationships between the states in addition to its national defense and international responsibilities.

 Amendments have changed much of this, making the system more “democratic”, but some of our practices that seem puzzling today are derived from this original design.
-The Founders would likely agree with Woodrow Wilson’s statement equating democracy with socialism and consider the changes that have been made to have weakened the Constitution by making it more democratic and bypassing some of the checks and balances.
+The founders would likely agree with Woodrow Wilson’s statement equating democracy with socialism and consider many of the changes that have been made to have weakened the Constitution by making it more democratic and bypassing some of the checks and balances.

 Early Political Concerns